 - Laser treatments such as ActiveFX

-There are a number of products sold over the counter that claim to smooth skin and remove hyperpigmentation, however, many of these products can cause severe damage to your skin.
+There are a number of products sold over the counter that claims to smooth skin and remove hyperpigmentation, however, many of these products can cause severe damage to your skin.
 It is recommended that you only visit a professional medical facility for treatments to remove dark spots.